Cloudy1986/chitter-sinatra/README.md

     * Run the query saved in `06_add_column_comments_table.sql`
 5. Start the server using `rackup` in the terminal
 6. Visit your local host and start playing with the app!

+## Running the tests

+From the top level directory of your cloned repo, run `rspec` from the command line.